Are insurance premiums tax-deductible? How to write off business insurance

 Sole proprietor

-• Partnership.
-If your LLC has at least two members, the IRS will automatically classify it as a partnership unless you choose to have it treated as a corporation.
+• Partnership: If your LLC has at least two members, the IRS will automatically classify it as a partnership unless you choose to have it treated as a corporation.
 Partnerships should file Form 1065 and list their insurance premium deductions on Schedule K-1.

 Bringing in a tax professional

-The IRS maintains the latest guidelines for what is and isn’t tax-deductible.
-However, tax laws change frequently and whether you can or can’t write off a particular expense may depend on the unique circumstances of your business.
-Since improper deductions can trigger an audit, you may want to consult a tax professional before filing your taxes.
+The IRS maintains the latest guidelines for what is and isn’t tax-deductible for tax preparation.
+However, tax laws change frequently, and whether you can or can’t write off a particular expense may depend on the unique circumstances of your business.

 How NEXT helps small business owners